 Dr. Hostetter received his DVM from Iowa State University in 1991, and practiced in small animal medicine for 5 years following graduation.
 He returned to Iowa State University for a combined PhD/Residency program in veterinary pathology.
 He finished his PhD in 2000 and became a Diplomate of the American College of Veterinary Pathologists (Anatomic Pathology) in 2001.
 Following his pathology training Dr. Hostetter joined the Department of Veterinary Pathology at Iowa State University, where he is currently an Assistant Professor.

-This course was offered in 2011 and 92% of the participants rated the course an 8, 9, or 10 out of 10 with 42% rating it a 10.
+This course has previously been offered and last year 92% of the participants rated the course an 8, 9, or 10 out of 10 with 43% rating it a 10.
 Here are comments from several users:

 Quotes from most recent participants: